learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 cats.slice(-1) // ["Otis"]
 ```

-**TODO**: Define a function in `arrays.js` called `removeElementFromBeginningOfArray` that takes an array as its only argument and removes the first element.
-Your function should then return the entire array, and it **should not** mutate the underlying array.
+**TODO**: Define a function in `arrays.js` called `removeElementFromBeginningOfArray`.
+It takes an `array` as its only argument.
+The function should remove the first element in the array.
+This function should return the _entire_ array in the same line, and it **should not** mutate the original array.

 ### From the End of an Array